 Also of note in the ad, for all you Christmas music lovers, is the LP “Twas The Night Before Christmas” by Fred Waring and His Pennsylvanians.
 It’s a fantastic album with a good mix of serious and very funny Christmas songs.
 It only just came out on CD a year ago.
 It’s worth getting (click here).

 December 12, 1961: Judy, along with director Stanley Kramer and co-stars Maximillian Schell and Richard Widmark, arrived in Berlin, West Germany, for the premiere of Judgment at Nuremberg.
-Judy was immediately interviewed for the Armed Forces Network radio.
+Judy was immediately interviewed for the Armed Forces Radio Network.

 Photos provided by Kim Lundgreen.
 Thanks, Kim!